Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

 The rest of this paper is organized as follows.
 In Section 2, we present definitions and notations on tropical linear algebra.
 In Section 3, we describe some basic facts relating to TLFacP, such as the homogenization, the connection to the transportation problem, the L-convexity of the objective function, and NP-hardness.
-In Section 4, we first characterize the local optimality of TLFacP, proving \Cref{thm:locmin}.
-Subsequently, we describe the descent method to find a local optimum and prove \Cref{thm:stcut}.
-In Section 5, we devise a pseudo-polynomial-time algorithm for the non-degenerate case and prove its complexity in \Cref{thm:dmcomplex,thm:dmcomplex2}.
+In Section 4, we first characterize the local optimality of a TLFacP.
+Subsequently, we describe the descent method to find a local optimum using the tangent digraph.
+In Section 5, we devise a pseudo-polynomial-time algorithm for the non-degenerate case and prove its complexity.
 Finally, we summarize the results of the paper with some remarks in Section 6.

-\section{Preliminaries on tropical linear algebra.}
+\section{Preliminaries on Tropical Linear Algebra}

 First, the notations used in this study are described.
 The set of all nonnegative integers is denoted by $\mathbb{Z}_{+}$.
 The $j$th entry of vector $x$ is denoted by $(x)_j$, or simply by $x_j$.
 For vectors $x$ and $y$, the inequality $x \geq y$ indicates that $x_j \geq y_j$ holds for all $j$.
 Other types of inequalities can be understood similarly.
 For positive integer $n$, the set of integers $\{1,2,\dots,n\}$ is denoted by $[n]$.
 For $J \subset [n]$, the indicator vector $\chi_J$ is defined by $(\chi_J)_j = 1$ if $j \in J$ and $(\chi_J)_j = 0$ otherwise.